Takeaways from the sentencing hearing of Donald Trump

 But that didn’t make Friday’s sentencing any less significant or embarrassing for Trump, who was allowed to appear virtually from his Mar-a-Lago resort in Florida.

-During Friday’s sentencing, Trump railed for several minutes against everyone involved in the case – the prosecutors, the judge, Michael Cohen and more – claiming he has been treated unfairly.
+During Friday’s sentencing, Trump’s tone was perhaps more subdued while speaking over a virtual connection, but he nevertheless railed for several minutes against everyone involved in the case – the prosecutors, the judge, Michael Cohen and more – claiming he has been treated unfairly.

 “This has been a very terrible experience,” Trump said at one point.